GIS-Halmstad/audioguide/README.md

 # The Audioguide App

-TBA

-## System requirements
+## Client Requirements

-Out-of-the-box, this app users some fairly modern features and Web APIs, such as top-level awaits (introduced in ES2022) and the WEBP image format.
-This means that the minimal system requirements (browser-wise) are:
+This app utilizes modern features and Web APIs, including top-level awaits (introduced in ES2022) and the WEBP image format.
+The minimum system requirements for browsers are:

 - Android: Chrome 89 or later, Firefox 89 or later
 - iOS 15 or later

-## Requirements
+## Configuring the guides

-The Audioguide App does not come with built-in audio guides: you must produce the geometries, photos, audio files, optional videos and provide them to the app.
-Regarding the geospatial data (the lines and points of your audio guides), there are two options:
+The Audioguide App comes without built-in audio guides.
+You must provide the geometries, photos, audio files, optional videos to the app.
+The geospatial data for your audio guides can be sourced from two options:

-- layers from a WFS service
+- WFS service layers
-- feature collections from GeoJSON files
+- Feature collections from GeoJSON files

-### Option 1: The WFS service
+### Option 1: WFS Service

-There are many options to serve data as WFS, but one common solution is to store the spatial data in a database (e.g PostGIS) and expose them via the OGC WFS service using tools such as GeoServer or QGIS Server.
+There are several options to serve data as WFS, but one common solution is to store the spatial data in a database (e.g., PostGIS) and expose them via the OGC WFS service using tools such as GeoServer or QGIS Server.

 #### The Database